 If the voting members of the advisory committee are not unanimous on a pass or fail, the student, in consultation with their advisor, may request the committee to administer a second examination.
-Students should be placed on probation if they do not pass the exam the first time (See Probation and Separation in Informed Faculty Mentorship: Student Academic Policies and Procedures).
-The student must wait at least three months before taking the second examination, during which time the department may require additional coursework, substantial reworking of the thesis, dissertation, or professional/scholarly paper or project, or whatever is believed necessary to prepare the student for a successful second examination.
-The Graduate College will not approve third examination requests.
+Students should be placed on probation if they do not pass the defense the first attempt (See Probation and Separation in Informed Faculty Mentorship: Student Academic Policies and Procedures).
+The student must wait at least three months before taking the second defense attempt, during which time the department may require additional coursework, substantial reworking of the thesis, dissertation, or professional/scholarly paper or project, or whatever is believed necessary to prepare the student for a successful second defense.
+The Graduate College will not approve third defense requests.